 The general consensus put forth by Twitterers with “eco” or “green” in their usernames is 2,500 gallons of water to 1 pound of beef.

-This tweet, for example, was posted on April 1 and links to a Yahoo!
+This tweet, for example, links to a Yahoo!
 Answers discussion.

 Both of the aforementioned tweets use the 2,500 gallons per 1 pound of beef figure.
 What’s not so clear is how the number was determined in each case.

 The Yahoo!
 Answers discussion arrives at the number from a YouTube video titled You can’t be a meat eating environmentalist by a user named “LiveVegan”.
 In the course of this video, text is shown on the screen, citing various “facts” about the livestock industry.
 One of the facts is the 2,500 gallons of water statement.
 The video does not state where this number came from, nor does it cite any of its sources in any more detail than “2006 United Nations Report & WoodstockFAS.org”.

 The EarthSave link similarly comes up with the 2,500 gallon number, based on a couple of sources.
 The first source is “a statement by the renowned scientist Dr. Georg Borgstrom at the 1981 annual meeting of the American Association for the Advancement of Science”.
 The next is the book Population, Resources, Environment, apparently published in 1978 and not easily obtained (at least for me).
 The last source cited is a publication titled Water Inputs in California Food Production, that is described as distributed by the Water Education Foundation.
 I visited the Water Education Foundation’s website at http://www.watereducation.org/, but was unable to find this publication.